MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 |**Issue**|**Fix**|
 |:----|:-----|
-|List URL|The original List URL end part format will now be preserved in the destination.
+|List URL|The original List URL end part format is now preserved in the destination.

 ### SPMT 3.4.119.3